Change your electricity provider - it's so easy

 Switch to renewable heating

-Switch to renewable forms of like burning wood, and/or solar, and/or wind power, and/or heat pumps, etc.
+Switch to renewable forms of heating like wood fuel / biomass, heat pumps, and/or solar, and/or wind power, etc.

 Turn your heating down a little